Table of Contents

 Table 1.0: Concentration of ions across the cell membrane.

-It is evident from Table 1.0 and Figure 1.0 that the inside of the cell is more negative than the outside environment.
+Therefore, the inside environment of the cell is more negative than the outside environment.
 This is due to the presence of more negative ions inside the cell.
 This state is also known as resting membrane potential since there is no active stimulus.

 The membrane potential is measured with the help of microelectrode as shown in figure 2.0.

-Equilibrium potential is the membrane potential where the net flow of specific ions through an open channel across the cell membrane is zero.
+Equilibrium potential/ reversal potential is the membrane potential where the net flow of specific ions through an open channel across the cell membrane is zero.
 So, the equilibrium potential across the cell membrane is 0 mV.
+It is the state at which the chemical and electrical forces are in balance.
+It is calculated using the Nernst equation.
+In the mammalian neurons, the equilibrium potential for Na is +60 mV while that of K is 88mV.

 Resting Membrane Potential